AndreiBarsan/andreibarsan.github.io/about.md

 For my Master's Thesis, I developed DynSLAM, a dense mapping system capable of simultaneously reconstructing dynamic and potentially dynamic objects encountered in an environment, in addition to the background map, using just stereo input.
-More details can be found in the <a href="/dynslam">
+More details can be found on the <a href="/dynslam">
 DynSLAM project page</a>.